WesternFriend/westernfriend.org/CONTENT_MIGRATION.md

 ### Clean

-The Magazine Authors data needs to be cleaned prior to import so
+The Magazine Authors' data needs to be cleaned prior to import so

 - author names can be separated correctly into given and family names
-  - automatic separation by `parse_magazine_authors.py` in `content_migration` app merged carefully into online spreadsheet to avoid loss of previous manual work
+  - automatic separation by `parse_magazine_authors.py` in `content_migration` app merged carefully into an online spreadsheet to avoid loss of previous manual work
   - manual review and cleaning by Mary via an online spreadsheet
 - organizations can be categorized
 - organizations with overlapping CiviCRM IDs can be identified

 ### Import

-The Magazine data needs to be imported in a specific order, so that relationships will work properly.
+The Magazine data needs to be imported in a specific order so that relationships will work properly.

 1. Authors and Departments
 2. Issues